grame-cncm/guidolib/readme.txt

     From the build/tools directory of the NDK, invoke make-standalone-toolchain.sh to make a standalone toolchain in the directory of your choice (see NDK) documentation for how.
+More precisely, read section 4 in the document STANDALONE-TOOLCHAIN.html that ships with the NDK.
+Make sure to use a recent platform (at least android-18).
 I will call the path to your standalone toolchain
     $PATH_TO_STANDALONE_TOOLCHAIN, the path to the SDK $PATH_TO_SDK and the path to android cmake $PATH_TO_ANDROID_CMAKE.